meenu-philip/WeatherApp/README.md

 ## About the project

-This is a react web application to retrieve forecasted weather of a location.
+This is a react web application to retrieve current weather of a location.

 ### Front End Application